jxyang/gcompat/README.rst

 This distribution contains the implementation of **gcompat**, a library which provides glibc-compatible APIs for use on musl libc systems.

+This is a stable branch of **gcompat**, intended for production workloads.

 This library is designed to be used for binaries that are already compiled against glibc.
 It does not contain any headers, and cannot be used to build